Press "Enter" to skip to content

 In Search of Grand Views | Hiking #2

-As I mentioned in the first post, I have organized this trip report a bit differently than most.
-Some of the hiking locations have little or no reporting on the internet and I feel they should remain that way; as such, locations will be redacted and/or not mentioned, and the order of the trip will be randomized.
+Some of the locations have little or no reporting on the internet and I feel they should remain that way or someone I respect has personally requested that I not share them; as such, locations have been redacted and/or not mentioned, I've used non-official names for local landmarks, and the order of the trip has been randomized.

-The first and last posts will cover some of the driving, in order to separate it - and location information - from the hikes.
-Please, if you know the locations of the hikes, I encourage you to enjoy them as much as I did - and follow my lead to keep them a little less well-known.
+Please, if you know the locations shown here, I encourage you to enjoy them as much as I did - and follow my lead by not mentioning their names or locations in order to keep them a little less well-known, and special.

 I can't tell you how excited I was to hike up the canyon this morning.
 A trek I'd been planning for months, its remote location relative to much of the rest of the park was the only reason I hadn't done it sooner.
 Boasting phenomenally polished narrows, an enormous chockstone, and a short side trip to Death Valley's largest arch, it was sure to be a highlight of my trip.